 Appleby Community Farm - Uses natural growing practices, beans, broccoli,

-cucumbers, herbs/spices, melons, onions, peas, peppers, pumpkins,
+cucumbers, herbs or spices, melons, onions, peas, peppers, pumpkins,

 rhubarb, summer squash, winter squash, tomatoes, U-pick and already